Exchange Unified Messaging Online migration support

 Plan your Auto Attendant migration

 Admins can start migrating their Auto Attendants from ExchUMO to the Cloud Auto Attendant at any time.
-See Set up a Phone System auto attendant for more details.
+See Set up a Cloud auto attendant for more details.
 Microsoft plans to deliver additional Auto Attendant capabilities that customers consider critical for their migration by March 2019.
 Admins should evaluate the feature set and migrate their Auto Attendant instances accordingly.
 For feature-list comparison, see the ExchUMO and Azure cloud-based services feature matrix.

 Plan for your voicemail post-migration validation and testing